 Getting to the good stuff

 Connoisseurs are categorical: crab is meant to be eaten with your hands.
 Twist the legs and claws to detach them from the body and crack the joints.
 To get the meat out, grab a pair of scissors and a narrow fork.
 Pierre Girardin likes to use a small Opinel knife.

-“Besides the legs and claws, there’s so much delicious crab meat between the body cartilage that stays attached when you open up the crab,” he explains.
+“Besides the legs and claws, there’s lots of delicious crab meat between the body cartilage that stays attached to the legs when you open up the crab.”

 Crab is best served cold or lukewarm, with homemade mayo, fresh bread and a salad.
 Garlic butter isn’t the best option, since it overpowers the crab’s subtle flavour.
-And don’t throw any of it away, since the shells are perfect for seafood stock.
+And don’t throw the shells away, as they can be used to make seafood stock.

-Avocado, green apple, citrus and cilantro are all well suited to crab.
-Most people prefer to make crab the star, but crab cakes, crab bisque and crab rolls are the new spring staples.
-Snow crab will really sing with a fresh salad and Chablis.
+Avocado, green apple, citrus and cilantro all go well with crab.
+Most seafood connoisseurs prefer to make crab the star, but crab cakes, crab bisque and crab rolls are the new spring staples.
+Snow crab will really sing with a fresh salad and a glass of Chablis.
 Or try crab in your risotto, in a béchamel for vol-au-vents or as ravioli filling.
-We also recommend this layered salad of crab and fennel, which is a wonderful match for this fruity and vibrant Québec white.
+We also recommend this layered salad of crab and fennel, which is a wonderful match for this fruity and vibrant Quebec white.

-Produced in Québec, this dry wine develops aromas of red berries and pomegranate—a fine balance of sweet and fresh that fits flawlessly with snow crab.
-You’ll find it among our selection of fruity and light offerings.
+An Origine Quebec product, this dry wine boasts aromas of red berries and pomegranate—a fine balance of sweet and crisp that pairs perfectly with snow crab.
+You’ll find it among our selection of Fruity and light offerings.